scleradb/scleradb.github.io/docsrc/sclerasql/sqlregular.md

 - If the list is not empty, Sclera assigns the location on the left in the list as the target location.
 This has the effect that the query in the other location is evaluated, and its result is moved to the target location.
 The set operation is then computed along with the evaluation of the query in the target location.

 The ordering of the queries thus matters when evaluating cross-system set operations.
 While this enables you to control how data is moved while evaluating the queries containing set operations, you need to pay special attention to this ordering -- especially when significant amounts of data needs to be transfered.

-Specifically, when specifying a set operation between queries evaluated in a relational database and HBase respectively, if the HBase query's result is expected to be large, then you should place the HBase query before (that is, to the left of) the other query; this will ensure that HBase is picked as the target location in the set operation.

 In any case, when evaluating a query with a cross-system set operation, please take a close look at the query's evaluation plan (obtained using the [`EXPLAIN` shell command](../interface/shell.md#compile-time-explain)) before submitting the query.